RDP1974/Delphi64RTL/Readme.md

 Another test, a ISAPI, on I9 cpu and windows 2016, doing in sequence DB query -> dataset of 1500 lines x 10 rows -> serialize to json string -> shrink it with deflate, is populating 2000 http reqs/sec, correctly filling all the cpu cores

-Another simple WebBroker Indy app (Delphi 10.5) jumps from 542 reqs/s to 3364 reqs/s (i9 cpu hyper-v windows 2022 server)(libs ver.
+Another WebBroker http app (Delphi 10.5) jumps from 542 reqs/s to 3364 reqs/s (i9 cpu hyper-v windows 2022 server)(libs ver.
 2022)

 If you want enable accelerated zlib programmatically into your WebBroker app, just add one line of code in afterdispatch event: